milos-p-lab/VB6-on-Windows-11/docs/extras.md

 ---

-## 💡 Notes
+## 💡 Additional Notes

+- The original **Smart Indenter 3.5** add-in is no longer publicly available.
+  However, VB6 still includes built-in code formatting via the **Add-In Manager**,
+  and indentation can also be adjusted manually through `Tools → Options → Editor Format`.

-- All tools above were verified to work correctly with this VB6 package.
+- All tools listed above were verified to work correctly with this VB6 package.
-- They’re completely optional and independent of the main installation.
 - You can add or remove them anytime without affecting VB6 itself.

 ---

-> 🧠 *Tip:* If you discover another open-source VB6 utility that runs reliably on Windows 11, feel free to suggest it for inclusion here or open a pull request.
+> 🧠 *Tip:* If you discover an open-source VB6 utility that runs reliably on Windows 11, feel free to suggest it for inclusion here or open a pull request.